NoConsoleZone/z230-opencore-efi/README.md

 # z230-opencore-efi
-the OpenCore EFI thing of my HP Z230, with an i7-4770, Intel HD Graphics 4600, and (disabled via -wegnoegpu) a GTX 970 working on Big Sur 11.7.11 wifi is working (at least on my Intel 7265), also Metal Family: Supported, Metal GPUFamily macOS 1 issues include: audio isnt working yet, except for USB audio, USB audio works my USB 3.1 16GB flash drive isnt detected when plugged into a USB 3.0 port; its detected when plugged into a USB 2.0 port though
+the OpenCore EFI thing of my HP Z230, with an i7-4770, Intel HD Graphics 4600, and (disabled via -wegnoegpu) a GTX 970 working on Big Sur 11.7.11 wifi is working (at least on my Intel 7265), also, Metal Family: Supported, Metal GPUFamily macOS 1 issues include: audio isnt working yet, except for USB audio, USB audio works my USB 3.1 16GB flash drive isnt detected when plugged into a USB 3.0 port; its detected when plugged into a USB 2.0 port though